soethandara/plas_flutter_docker/README.md

 > **Access** http://localhost:port

 (**port number** is dynamic and so, access url will be displayed in the output of above command.
 It can be accessed then.)
+**ps:**
+> On MacOS, there may have no response matter when calling the url (http://localhost:port).
+It is still figuring out ....

 <a href="#flutter-development-environment-in-docker-container" style="font-size: 0.1px; color: #FF0000;">if back to top ↑ </a>
 <hr style="border-top: 2px solid #333;">